paulwizviz/go-networking/docs/p2p.md

 The ability of a peer to identify its own IP address is a key element of a peer-to-peer system, since this there is no central entity to managed ip addresses.

 Please refer to this [working example](../cmd/ping/selfaddr/main.go) demonstrating self addressing using standard library and libp2p.

+## Pinging Nodes

+In this example, we demonstrate operations where a running node receives a ping from another node from start state.

+The working example is here [./deployments/p2p-ex1.yaml](../deployments/p2p-ex1.yaml)

+To see the example in action, run the following commands:

+* `./scripts/p2p.sh image build` to create images
+* `./scripts/p2p.sh ex1 node1:start` to activate `node1`
+* Copy the address of node1 and update the `-laddr` flag value with one from `node1`
+* `./scripts/p2p.sh ex1 node2:start` to activate `node2`

 ## Useful References

 * Standard library